What is ERP? A Comprehensive Guide to Enterprise Resource Planning

 Procurement and manufacturing can communicate clearly as they are both looking at the same production plan.
 Remote work setup should also not be a problem.
 With ERP for efficient remote working operations, distributed staff can collaborate seamlessly and effortlessly using shared data and reality.

-In a non-ERP setup, emplohttps://www.affilityconsulting.com/insights/the-importance-of-erp-systems-for-organizations-to-setup-efficient-remote-working-operations/yees often encode their financial and accounting data using spreadsheets.
+In a non-ERP setup, employees often encode their financial and accounting data using spreadsheets.
 Then, they create reports based on such data.
 Days or weeks after, finance and accounting reports can finally make their way to the company CFO, CEO, and other C-level executives.
 At this point, they would be looking at and making decisions based on stale data.

 ERP systems remove this constraint.
 All financial statements and key financial metrics are updated based on real-time data sourced from individual ERP modules.
-For instance, successful procurements automatically update accounts payable, while successful order fulfillments immediately reflect on account receivables.
-Thus, company leadership and all stakeholders can make decisions based on relevant and up-to-date information, which should significantly improve the quality of such decisions.

 ERP systems also automate business processes.
 This frees employees from repetitive, mindless tasks and thus gives them time to work on higher-level tasks that mean greater value to the business.